How to Save Your Phone from Water Damage

-So you’re by the pool, or near a sink, or at the beach, and you’re about to send off an awesome Snap or finalize dinner plans when—kerplunk!
-Is the phone ruined?
-Can you save it?
-Help!
+So you’re by the pool or near a sink, and you’re about to send off an awesome Snap or finalize dinner plans when—kerplunk!

-The first thing to do — after fishing your device from the water — is immediately turn off your phone.
-If it was already off, leave it off.
-If the screen is frozen, try to force restart, and then power off.
-How you force restart your phone depends on the model you own:
+The first thing to do—after fishing out your device—is immediately turn off your phone.
+If it was already off, leave it that way.
+If the screen is frozen, try to force it to restart, and then power off.
+How to do the former depends on the model you own:

 Remove the SIM card

 Use a paperclip or SIM removal tool to pop open the SIM tray, and remove the SIM card from your phone.

 There are two safe ways to dry out a soggy device: silica gel—those moisture-absorbing packets commonly found in shoe boxes, medicine bottles, and dried food containers—and rice.
 Once you’ve retrieved your phone, give it a few gentle shakes, dry it with a towel, and place it in a sealed container or storage bag.
 Toss in a handful of unopened silica packets or fill the bag/container with rice.
 Wait at least 48 hours for the silica or rice to draw out all the moisture before turning on your device.